 transformations.
 The crucial factor in depicting accessible transcendence concerns the nature of meaning conveyed.

-I find that the greatest pleasures come from the struggles to convey
+I find that the greatest pleasures come from that conveying

-While my background is primarily in Literature-- Shakespeare, Milton, Blake-- I am also quite interested in the history
+my background is primarily in Literature-- Shakespeare, Milton, Blake-- I am also quite interested in the history of ideas.

-of ideas.
-Nowadays my interests involve the composers Machaut and Beethoven, the ancient form of Christianity known as Gnosticism,
+Nowadays my interests involve the composers Machaut and Beethoven, the ancient form of Christianity known as Gnosticism, and

-and the tradition of painting.
-These interests simply make me more alive."
+the tradition of painting.
+These interests simply make me more full-full, so to say."